Alan-s-Speakeasy/speakeasy/readme.md

 In order to run the whole Speakeasy project, simply click and run `speakeasy/backend/src/main/kotlin/ch/ddis/speakeasy/Main.kt`.

-Please note that you should NOT use the command `./gradlew run` to run this project for now because it would block the interactive Speakeasy CLI.
+Note that using `./gradlew run` to run this project for now would block the interactive Speakeasy CLI.

+### Data source

+You can specify data folder by using the flag `--datapath` when running speakeasy.

+### For production/staging

+Please refer to `scripts/deploy.sh`.
+This script is meant to be run with cron and periodically checks this git repositiry for any new commit.
+Upon detecting any, speakeasy is updated to its newest version and restarted in a tmux shell.

+You can override the git checking with the flag `--force-deploy`.

 ## User Management

-User information is stored in a database, located in `speakeasy/data/users.db`, and managed by `SQLite` and `JetBrains/Exposed`.
+User information is stored in a database, located in `data/users.db`, and managed by `SQLite` and `JetBrains/Exposed`.
 Each user has four properties in this database: *username*, *password*, *role*, and *id*, as well as some information about "user groups".
 The available roles are *ADMIN*, *HUMAN*, and *BOT*.